-Andre was forced to walk back to the British lines in civilian disguise, but he was confronted by three American militiamen while Andre believed he was on British-controlled territory.
+Andre had to walk back to the British lines in civilian disguise, and he was confronted by three American militiamen while Andre believed he was on British territory.
 The Americans quickly discovered the plot and Arnold was able to flee on the same ship that carried Andre up the Hudson River.

-Washington reportedly authorized kidnap plots to seize Arnold to be either returned to American lines for execution, or to be killed on sight.
+Washington reportedly authorized kidnap plots to seize Arnold for execution, or for Arnold to be killed on sight.
 As a British commander, Arnold led forays into Virginia and Connecticut, and he was able to flee to Britain after the war concluded.